Almost Got 'Im: Reception

 The episode is widely regarded as among the series' best, and is ranked by fans on IMDb at 9.2.
 Ranking it the No. 2 best episodes of the series, IGN writes, "It's one of Paul Dini's cleverest episodes, and typifies the distilled iconography that the show did so well."
 Sandra Dozier calls the episode "charming" and praises it for showing "the origin story for the Bat Cave's giant penny."

 D.N.
 Ace did a tribute to the episode in episode 39 called "Almost Aced 'Em".

+Nostalgia Critics review of It pays tribute to the episode.

 Home media

-The episode features a commentary on the DVD release.
+The episode features a commentary on the DVD and Blu-Ray release.